Can you compost cheese

 • Make sure your compost bin is far away from any water sources.
 By doing this, you avoid leachate contamination.

 • Another tip to help you compost properly is to bury your cheese products in a thick layer of decomposing compost and some dry materials.
-Make sure you bury your cheese very deep into the soil to help filter the smell.
+Make sure you deeply bury your cheese waste into the soil to help filter the smell.

-• While your compost decomposes, turn it regularly to keep your compost aerated.
+• While your compost decomposes, turn your compost pile regularly to keep it aerated.
 This will speed up the process and avoid anaerobic bacteria.

 Hot composting bin